 Introduces students to the profession of respiratory therapy.
 Includes field trips and limited lab activities.
 Open to all students.

-Investigates anatomy and physiology of the pulmonary, cardiovascular, and renal systems focused for the entry-level respiratory care practitioner.
+Introduces anatomy and physiology of the pulmonary, cardiovascular, and renal systems.
 Includes principles of fluid dynamics governing oxygen and carbon dioxide transport throughout the body.

 Introduces basic patient assessment techniques, including respiratory therapy application of obtaining patient history and physical examination.
 Emphasizes integration of laboratory and imaging studies.